-In the Jackson Ave / E 27th St neighborhood, 40.9% of the working population is employed in
+In the Jackson Ave / E 27th St neighborhood, 36.9% of the working population is employed in

-sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.6% of the residents employed.

-Other residents here are employed in executive, management, and professional occupations
+Other residents here are employed in clerical, assistant, and tech support occupations

 The Neighbors: Ethnicity / Ancestry